rogalski/pygda-pylint-talk/SLIDES.md

 ### pycodestyle (formerly known as PEP8)
 > `pycodestyle` is a tool to check your Python code against some of the style conventions in PEP 8.

-- No-AST policy (as lightweight as possible)
+- No-AST policy (as lightweight as possible), checks are based on tokenization and regular expression
 - Mostly limited to style-based checks

 [PyCQA/pycodestyle: Simple Python style checker in one Python file](https://github.com/PyCQA/pycodestyle)